 Coronavirus and Vaccine Information

-As Ohio begins offering COVID-19 vaccinations to older adults, many individuals will need assistance getting to and from vaccination sites.
-Beginning Monday, January 25, Council on Aging and home52 Transportation can help.
-Using COA's network of transportation providers, home52 Transportation can coordinate and provide appropriate transportation to adults age 60+ who are unable to get to a vaccination site.
+Older adults who need assistance getting to their vaccine or booster appointment can contact Council on Aging.
+Using COA's network of transportation providers, we can coordinate and provide appropriate transportation for older adults age 60 and older who are unable to get to a vaccination site.